MLB Network: Studios

 In 2015, the network introduced a fourth set, "Studio 21", named in honor of Roberto Clemente.
 The studio hosts the shows MLB Central, MLB Now, and Quick Pitch along with the presentation of the BBWAA Awards.

 The network had planned to launch permanent studios from a new tower in Manhattan's Harlem neighborhood by 2011.
-However, because of the 2008 financial crisis, the building project was scaled back and later canceled in late November 2008, with MLB deciding on a permanent setup in Secaucus instead.
+However, because of the Great Recession, the building project was scaled back and later canceled in late November 2008, with MLB deciding on a permanent setup in Secaucus instead.

 With the August 2015 announcement that MLB Advanced Media would take over the digital properties of the National Hockey League, it was announced that NHL Network would relocate its studios and operations to the facilities of MLB Network.
-The channel temporarily originated its studio programming from Studio K and Studio 21, until the completion of a dedicated studio in April 2016.
+The channel temporarily originated its studio programming from Studio K and Studio 21 until April 2016, when a new dedicated studio known as "The Rink" was completed as part of the Studio 21 wing.
 In honor of the NHL Stadium Series playing at the Colorado Rockies' Coors Field, a scale hockey rink was built on Studio 42 in February 2016 for cross-promotional appearances on NHL Network and MLB Network.

+In February 2025, MLB Network announced plans to build a new, $100 million studio at 25 Market St. in Elmwood Park, New Jersey.